-The advantage of registering a trade mark is that it confers far more benefits than registering a business name, company name or domain name.
+Registering a trademark confers far more benefits than registering a business name, company name or domain name.
 Marketing is an important business tool, and a registered trade mark is crucial in allowing you to protect any value or credibility which you have built on your brand.

 What is a trade mark?

-A trade mark identifies a product or service, distinguishing it from the goods or services of other traders.
+A trade mark identifies a product or service, distinguishing it from the goods or services of other entities.
 A registered trade mark protects any branding element within a business including letters, numbers, words, phrases, sounds, smells, shapes, logos, pictures and aspects of packaging.
-Registration of a business name, company name or domain name does not give you that kind of protection.
+Registration alone of a business name, company name or domain name does not offer that level of protection.

 Registration of a trade mark covers the entire Commonwealth of Australia.
 For worldwide protection, an application can be filed with each country in which the trade mark will be used, or a single international application can be filed through IP Australia nominating the countries in which protection is required.